-- The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0 and T/B) bits to allow part of memory to be protected as read only.
+- The Software Protected Mode (SPM) use (BP3, BP2, BP1, BP0 of Status Register and T/B of Configuration Register) bits to allow part of memory to be protected as read only.
 The protected area definition is shown as "Table 3.
 Protected Area Sizes", the protected areas are more flexible which may protect various area by setting value of BP0-BP3 bits.